thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game mobiles are in *mobs.dat* file which is in *data* directory.
-- To remove existing mobile from game, you can delete it from *mobs.dat* or in modification file add tag `mobile` with attribute `remove` which value will be index of mobile to remove.
+- To remove existing mobile from game, you can delete it from *mobs.dat* or in modification file add tag `mobile` with attribute `index` which value will be index of mobile to remove and attribute `action` with value `remove`.

 ### Mob data structure
 - Each mobile starts with tag `mobile`.
 - Attribute `index` is is a mobile index (it can be number or text) and must be unique.
 At this moment this value is used to set crew on ships.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `order`: current ship order of selected mob.
 Possible values are:
   Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.